-In the USA alone, an estimated 31 million people currently suffer from back pain, and better than 50% of Americans report some back pain each and every year.
-And, within the last five years, statistics indicate that around one third of Americans over the age of 18 have visited the doctor with lower to neck chronic back pain treatment complaints.
+In the USA alone, an estimated 31 million people currently suffer from lower back pain, and better than 50% of Americans report some back pain each and every year.
+And, within the last five years, statistics indicate that around one third of Americans over the age of 18 have visited the doctor with lower to neck chronic lower back pain treatment complaints.
 These statistics beg the question, “why do our backs hurt all the time”?
 The answer proves to be multifaceted.
 We suffer from chronic lower back pain to neck pain for a plethora of reasons; not the least of which is the fact that we spend way too much time sitting on our rear ends!

 In the world there are many supporters of traction therapy for lower back pain treatment.
 Traction means back stretching, which is used as the main treatment for certain spinal diseases, especially lower back pain.
 With diagnosis like lumbalgia, lumboischialgia and other lower back pain problems most specialists consider this lower back treatment method to be the main one.
 However, in all cases, we are talking about the use of the old technique of spinal traction, associated with inconveniences and psychological stress for patients.
-At the same time, the method of lower back pain relief with the use of Detensor excludes all these negative factors and the patient receives an effective treatment without any complications.
+At the same time, the method of lower back pain treatment with the use of Detensor excludes all these negative factors and the patient receives an effective treatment without any complications.